zhoulele12/CosmoQuest/git.md

 - After conflict resolution, do `git add [file_name]` to mark completion of merge.

 ## Amend
-- modify the most recent commit.
+- Modify the most recent commit.
 - `git commit --amend` without any files staged would only modify the commit message.
 - `git commit --amend --no-edit` combines staged file with last commit without chaning the commit message.

+## Rebase
+- Change the base of a branch from one commit to another
+- The purpose is to create a linear project history
-`git log` shows the entire `HEAD` tree.
+- `git rebase master` rebases the current branch to the `HEAD` of `master`

-`git diff --cached` shows diff of staged files
+## Stash
+- saves uncommitted changes in your working dir so that you can quickly switch task
+- `git stash` to save, `git stash pop` to reapply changes